kvshvlin/yourmailproject/index.md

 Step 6.
 Every customer gets an exclusive product that will never be replicated in analog format, and can be sent to friends and family via India Post with / without an accompanying message.

 Step 7.
-We offer unique pricing for handmade illustrated postcards at flea markets / offline sales, illustrator's preferred selling price on <a href="https://www.instagram.com/yourmailproject" target="_blank">Instagram</a>, $1 / postcard pricing on <a href="https://www.patreon.com/yourmailproject?fan_landing=true" target="_blank">Patreon</a> subscriptions, and illustrated merchandise on <a href="https://www.society6.com/yourmailproject" target="_blank">Society6</a>.
+Once a sale happens, we pay the illustrator.
+Read about how we handle payments [_here_](https://kushalsamant.github.io/yourmailproject/pages/payments.html).

 Step 8.
-Once a sale happens, we pay half of the selling price to the illustrator, so every illustrator gets an exclusive deal.
+We offer case-by-case basis pricing for handmade illustrated postcards at flea markets / offline sales, the illustrator's preferred selling price on <a href="https://www.instagram.com/yourmailproject" target="_blank">Instagram</a>, $1 pricing for each postcard for subscriptions on <a href="https://www.patreon.com/yourmailproject?fan_landing=true" target="_blank">Patreon</a>, and merchandise on <a href="https://www.society6.com/yourmailproject" target="_blank">Society6</a>.

 Step 9.
 We handle complaints, inventory, operations, packaging, return orders, shipping, suggestions, and more.

 Step 10.
 Every handmade illustrated postcard is available for sale without the guarantee that it will sell, so all payouts are only valid for sold goods, and only unsold goods can be returned to the original author on demand.

-You can read about how we handle payments [_here_](https://kushalsamant.github.io/yourmailproject/pages/payments.html), and our community [_here_](https://kushalsamant.github.io/yourmailproject/pages/community.html).

 If there’s something you don’t see here that you’d like to know, then you can get in touch <a href="https://kushalsamant.github.io/getintouch.html">here</a>.